krux/java-stdlib/README.md

 --stats-port [Integer]                       Listening statsd port (default: 8125)
 ```

-In more advanced scenarios, you can specifiy custom command line options, set up shutdown hooks, tap into a standard HTTP listener and do other groocy things.
+In more advanced scenarios, you can specifiy custom command line options, set up shutdown hooks, tap into a standard HTTP listener and do other groovy things.
 See https://github.com/krux/java-krux-stdlib/blob/master/src/main/java/com/krux/stdlib/sample/ExampleMain.java for more complex examples.